aidanf/Elie/README.markdown

   those provided)

 Unzip the Elie archive.
-Edit the basedir, BRILLTAGPATH and java in the file config.py to describe your own system.
+Edit the basedir, BRILLTAGPATH and java variables in the file config.py to describe your own system.
 Add $ELIEHOME/lib/weka.jar to your java classpath.

 ### Usage